Home Compare JMT.LS vs SYY

 Jerónimo Martins, SGPS vs Sysco: Which Stock Looks Stronger in 2026?

-Sysco holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Sysco holds the cleaner structural position, with the lead spread across profitability and valuation.
 Jerónimo Martins, SGPS, still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Most of the visible separation comes from profitability.
 Sysco Corporation leads by 11 points on the overall comparison score.